MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 $MI_ID = (Get-AzADServicePrincipal -DisplayName "ContosoAzAuto1").Id
 ```

+To verify that the variable was captured successfully, run the command `$MI_ID`.
+The output should be a GUID value (for example, 9f164909-3007-466e-a1fe-28d20b16e2c2).

 For detailed syntax and parameter information, see [Get-AzADServicePrincipal](/powershell/module/az.automation/get-azadserviceprincipal).

 ### Step 3: Add the Exchange Online PowerShell module to the managed identity